You may have already heard a lot of advocacy to outsource development work overseas.

-But on the flip side, it is much challenging to recruit and vet a good developer online than offline.
+But on the flip side, it is much more challenging to recruit and vet a good developer online than offline.
 Because now you see every next developer online has those shiny 5-star ratings which you can never authenticate the credibility.

-A lot of options to choose from: It’s a no secret that the internet is full of talent.
+A lot of options to choose from: It’s no secret that the internet is full of talent.
 You just need the right eye to dig out the real gold.
 With the advancement of platforms like Upwork and Freelancer, hiring the desired developers isn’t a pain anymore.
 But as we know, “On the internet, nothing comes with a guarantee.”
 It is you who needs to vet out the best developers for your specific product.
 You can hire your first developer in 10 minutes online but hiring the right one… [Can’t comment].

-No Office Needed: There is another liberty of outsourcing the work, ‘No Workplace Required’.
+There is another liberty of outsourcing the work, ‘No Workplace Required’.
 You could save an ample amount of money by not having a dedicated office space.
 Well, you can outsource the workforce while chilling out on a six-month vacation in Bali.

 When Should You Avoid Overseas Outsourcing

-Quality: Apart from money (that you could save) with overseas outsourcing, there are a lot of other factors that need to be considered.
+Apart from money (that you could save) with overseas outsourcing, there are a lot of other factors that need to be considered.
 And ‘Quality’ top that list.
 You can’t predict the quality of their code or work.
 Maybe they got a lot of appreciation for their previous works, but you can’t authenticate the authenticity.
 And one more thing, maybe they got 5-star reviews for a simple tic-tac-toe game app that they developed but not necessarily for your much complex business app.

-Security: You can’t build your startup from a cave, you might need to open up certain things (things that you think are confidential like core business idea, trade secrets) to your developers beforehand.
+You can’t build your startup from a cave, you might need to open up certain things (things that you think are confidential like core business ideas, trade secrets) to your developers beforehand.
 Well, you signed an NDA with the developer to keep things in your control but what if they breach the contract and leaked your core idea or strategy of execution.
 Will you fly overseas to impose the required laws and actions that aren’t even controlled by your government?
-Working with local agencies often involves signing a contract which covers both the client and the agency, and often covered under local country laws.
+Working with local agencies often involves signing a contract that covers both the client and the agency, and is often covered under local country laws.
 This isn’t the case if you decide to work with an overseas company.

 Obviously, there are a lot of other factors that decide whether you should go the overseas route or not.
 But in the end, it is you who need to decide whether the attractive cost arbitrage outweighs the concerns.